Energy Murambadoro Biography: Age, Wife, Children, Playing Career, Coaching Career, Teams Played For, Awards, Asiagate Scandal - Pindula, Local Knowledge

 |Tanatswa, Donell-Henri

-Energy "Gokwe" Murambadoro is the goalkeeper at Amazulu Football Club.
+Energy "Gokwe" Murambadoro is the goalkeeper coach at Chicken Inn Football Club.
 He is one of the most talented goalkeepers to have played for CAPS United Football Club and the Zimbabwe National Soccer Team

 Background